-In a recent study conducted at the University of Basel, Switzerland, researchers surveyed 435 individuals and found that while people were sleeping longer during stringent lockdown, the quality of their sleep deteriorated.
+In a recent study (opens in new tab) conducted at the University of Basel, Switzerland, researchers surveyed 435 individuals and found that while people were sleeping longer during stringent lockdown, the quality of their sleep deteriorated.
+As we know from our feature on why is sleep important (opens in new tab), long-term deprivation is bad news for our health.
 This was associated with the burden of working from home more, and juggling childcare and financial worries.
 However, sleep quality was increased when respondents spent more time outdoors, especially when exercising.

 The study ran online between March 23 and April 26, a time when over 85% of those polled were working from home, and found that 75% of respondents slept up to 50 minutes longer than before lockdown.
 Lead researcher and psychologist Dr Christine Blume, PhD, states that one factor contributing could be the lack of a daily commute for people now working from home or who have had a job change due to the economic effects of the coronavirus pandemic.